JRC1996/Movies-API/README.md

 Docker
 1. To run the project in docker:

-o Search for docker-compose.yml file. o Run the command docker-compose up -d. from the directory where the dockercompose file is located.
+- Search for docker-compose.yml file.
+- Run the command docker-compose up -d. from the directory where the dockercompose file is located.

 API Endpoints